leopnt/bousse/README.md

 - I didn't find a DJ software that gives me a similar experience as having only two turntables and a simple mixer.
 - Album covers are very important to find tracks quickly.
 I want to navigate my music files the same way I look for records.
 - I don't have a DJ controller on me right now.
-It is very expensive, and I wanted to test if a trackpad was sufficient (spoiler: it is).
+I wanted to test if a trackpad was sufficient (spoiler: it is).
 - I wanted to gain experience building projects in Rust and I thought this was a very complete one (multi-threading, physics simulation, events, UI, audio, DSP, MIDI controller, ...).
-Fortunately I don't have to go low level as good quality libraries already exist such as `winit`, `kira`, `midir` 🙏.
+Fortunately I don't have to go low level as good quality libraries already exist such as `winit`, `kira`, `midir`, `egui` 🙏.
 Happens that everything was working as intended, so I just had to glue the parts together and simulate the turntable's behavior.

 ## NB